Chef Clifford Pleau ’81, The Corporate Chef

-Pleau previously served as director of culinary development and executive chef at Seasons 52, a “casually sophisticated” grill and wine bar that focuses on seasonal, healthful flavors and natural cooking techniques.
-Part of Darden Restaurants, Inc., Pleau oversaw the growth of the chain to its current 43 locations in 17 states and introduced ingredients rarely seen on chain menus, such as grass-fed beef, organic tomatoes, venison, and quinoa.
+Chef Pleau previously served as the vice president of research and development at Bonefish Grill and as the vice president and corporate executive chef director of culinary at Seasons 52, a “casually sophisticated” grill and wine bar that focuses on seasonal, healthful flavors and natural cooking techniques.
+Part of Darden Restaurants, Inc., Pleau oversaw the growth of Seasons 52 to its current 45 locations in 21 states and introduced ingredients rarely seen on chain menus, such as grass-fed beef, organic tomatoes, venison, and quinoa.

 Always interested in cooking, Chef Pleau first considered becoming a professional chef as a teenager, and a trip to The Culinary Institute of America for a career day confirmed his choice.
 He graduated from the CIA in 1981 and went to Boston with just the clothes he could fit in his backpack.
 Chef Pleau quickly landed a job at the Ritz-Carlton, eventually working his way up to saucier.
 Three years later, he headed west to take a position as sous chef at the Claremont Resort in Berkeley, CA, right in the thick of the action in the California culinary scene and its focus on simplicity, quality, and fresh, locally grown ingredients.

 Learning from Coast to Coast

 After several years on the West Coast, Chef Pleau moved on to other positions with luxury hotels, including stints as executive sous chef at the Boca Raton Hotel & Club in Florida and executive chef at the Mayfair Regent Hotel in Chicago.
 In 1991, he was tapped to join the opening team for Euro Disney.
 He helped open the Disneyland Hotel in Paris and launched 65 different themed restaurants (including the first California Grill) on the same day.